|FD101Visual Elements 2D||3||*|

-The Communication Design concentration within the Design Arts major expands the boundaries of traditional graphic design, rooting you in a crucial understanding of the relationship between medium and message.
-In this concentration, you learn to draw on both conceptual thinking and practical experience to create provocative design solutions that are relevant in the contemporary design environment.
-This area of study prepares students for the broadest possibilities and most challenging engagements of today’s creative industry.
+Communication Design expands the boundaries of traditional graphic design, rooting you in a crucial understanding of the relationship between medium and message.
+In this concentration, you learn to draw on both conceptual thinking and practical experience to create provocative, relevant designs.
+This area of study prepares you for the broadest possibilities and most challenging engagements in today’s creative industries.

 The curriculum encourages integrated design solutions across media and fosters the development of research, critical thinking, and creative practice skills while being rooted in communication theory.
-Through both independent and collaborative projects, students acquire the tools for building sustainable communication pathways that connect businesses, technologies, and contemporary culture.
+Through independent and collaborative projects, you acquire the tools for building sustainable communication pathways that connect businesses, technologies, and contemporary culture.

 Jim Hill ‘11 presents “The Dead Don’t Die,” the zombie/horrow/western graphic novel he produced for his thesis, which explores the relationship between digital and print media.
 Photo by Heather Zinger ‘10.